 NOTE: This tutorial will NOT extend the time of the exam.

 In addition to the tutorial, a non-disclosure agreement (NDA) will display on screen.
 Failure to respond within the allotted time or accept the terms and conditions will result in a forfeit of fees, a result of a failed score and an end to the exam.
-Once the non-disclosure agreement (NDA) is accepted, the exam instructions will be displayed on the computer screen.
+Once the non-disclosure agreement (NDA) is accepted – your examination has launched, and the exam instructions will be displayed on the computer screen.

-For best results, prepare the exam environment BEFORE the appointment time.
+For best results, prepare the exam environment BEFORE the appointment time including a system check.
+Failure to do so will result in rescheduling fees being required.
 Every OnVUE session environment MUST meet these criteria:

 Candidates can provide comments regarding the exam experience and about the exam itself.

 Administrative Comments will be directed to NICET testing staff who will work with the vendor to address any concerns.

-The exam administrator has the authority to dismiss any candidate from an exam due to improprieties such as impersonating a candidate of record, creating a disturbance, receiving help from another individual, attempting to remove exam materials, making notes about the exam content, use of unauthorized reference materials, or cheating of any kind.
+The exam administrator has the authority to dismiss any candidate and revoke the examination session due to improprieties such as, but not limited to, impersonating a candidate of record, creating a disturbance, receiving help from another individual, attempting to remove exam materials, making notes about the exam content, use of unauthorized reference materials, leaving/disabling the camera area, accessing one’s cell phone, cheating of any kind, etc.

 NICET’s exam questions are registered with the U.S. Patent and Trademark Office as copyrighted materials owned by the National Society of Professional Engineers (NSPE).
 Unauthorized use of NSPE/NICET copyright protected material by any entity, individual, company, or group other than NSPE or NICET is strictly prohibited under U.S. Federal Law and will be subject to legal prosecution.
 Removal of any exam materials, duplication in any manner of the contents of the exams or divulging the contents of exams to others in any manner is expressly forbidden.
 Cheating in any form is a violation of the NICET Code of Ethics and will not be tolerated.
 Sanctions include, but may not be limited to, invalidation of exam results, forfeiture of all exam fees, loss of exam privileges, suspension, or revocation of NICET certification, and legal prosecution.